Brian Boland (tennis)

-Brian P. Boland (born May 27, 1972) is an American former tennis coach and founder of Boland College Tennis Placement, a consulting service dedicated to guiding student-athletes through the college tennis recruiting process.
-He was the director of tennis and head men's tennis coach at Baylor University from 2018 to 2020.
-He was the head coach of the University of Virginia men's tennis team from 2001 until 2017, after holding the same position for five years at his alma mater, Indiana State University.
-He led the Cavaliers to four NCAA Division I Men's Tennis Championship, first in 2013 and then consecutively in 2015, 2016, and 2017.
+Brian P. Boland (born May 27, 1972) is an American tennis coach and founder of Boland College Tennis Placement, a consulting service dedicated to guiding student-athletes through the college tennis recruiting process.
+He is the head coach of the Hampden–Sydney Tigers tennis team at Hampden–Sydney College.
+He was the director of tennis and head men's tennis coach at Baylor University from 2018 to 2020 and head coach of the University of Virginia men's tennis team from 2001 until 2017, after holding the same position for five years at his alma mater, Indiana State University.
+He led the Cavaliers to four NCAA Division I Men's Tennis Championship, in 2013, 2015, 2016, and 2017.
 Boland's Virginia team held a 140-match winning streak against ACC opponents from April 2006 to February 2016, the longest winning streak in any sport in ACC history.
 After leaving the Cavaliers tennis program, Boland was the Head of Men's Tennis for USTA Player Development.